britram/taps-transports/draft-ietf-taps-transports.md

 Each message is identified by a sequence number.
-The sequence number is used to identify segments in acknowledgments, to detect unacknowledged segments, to measure RTT, etc. The protocol may support ordered or unordered delivery of data, and does not itself provide retransmission.
-DCCP supports reduced checksum coverage, a partial integrity mechanism similar to UDP-Lite.
-There is also a Data Checksum option that when enabled, contains a strong CRC, to enable endpoints to detect application data corruption - similar to SCTP.
+The sequence number is used to identify segments in acknowledgments, to detect unacknowledged segments, to measure RTT, etc. The protocol may support unordered delivery of data, and does not itself provide retransmission.
+DCCP supports reduced checksum coverage, a partial payload protection mechanism similar to UDP-Lite.
+There is also a Data Checksum option, which when enabled, contains a strong CRC, to enable endpoints to detect application data corruption.

 Receiver flow control is supported, which limits the amount of unacknowledged data that can be outstanding at a given time.